Do you remember passionately wanting a unique Christmas gift as a child?

 - 100 ml (scant 1/2 cup) extra virgin olive oil

 - 50 ml (1/4 cup) vinsanto or other dessert wine

 - 100 g (3 oz) toasted almonds , roughly chopped

 - 60 g (2 oz, about 1/2 cup) best quality candied orange, diced

 - 8-10 dried figs, halved and sliced thinly

 If you don’t have access to homemade orange peel, dried figs and artisan flour, please make sure to provide best quality ingredients.

 Preheat the oven to 180°C (355°F).

 Soak the candied orange peel and figs in the sweet wine.
 Cream eggs and sugar until well incorporated then add all other ingredients.
-Add more milk if necessary to obtain a soft and sticky dough.
+Add a little milk if necessary to obtain a soft dough, not too sticky.
 Transfer the dough onto a lightly floured working surface and divide in two pieces.
 Roll each piece into a cylinder which must be about 5 cm (2 inches) wide.
 Place the two cylinders on a baking sheet lined with parchment paper.
 Make sure that the cylinders are far enough apart to give them room to rise as they bake.

 Bake at 25-30 minutes until firm and lightly golden.
 Remove for the oven and cut each biscuit diagonally into 3/4 inch wide strips and return them to the oven, cut side up, until completely cooked and dry, about 20 min.
 If you cut the biscotti when still warm they will not crumble especially if you use a very thin and sharp knife.